dcycle/expose_status/README.md

     {"status":"issues found; please check","generated":"2019-12-04 17:36:02"}

 A status of "issues found; please check" means there are errors or warnings.
-The system will not tell you what they are.

 Showing details
 -----

-Status details can contain sensitive information, so be careful when showing details.
-To do so enable the included "expose_status_details" module.
+By default the system will not give you details of issues found, because status details can contain sensitive information.
+If you need to expose more details, you can do so by enabling the included "expose_status_details" module.

 Ignoring certain warnings
 -----

-Let's say you want to ignore the "File system", "Trusted Host Settings" and " Drupal core update status" errors/warnings (not recommended, just for illustration purposes), you can:
+Let's say you want to ignore the "File system", "Trusted Host Settings" and "Drupal core update status" errors/warnings (not recommended, just for illustration purposes), you can:

 (1) enable the included "expose_status_ignore" module.